sisk-http/docs-v2/spec/Sisk.Core.Entity.MultipartObject.ReadContentAsString().md

 public string?
 ReadContentAsString()
 ```

-Reads the content bytes using the <a href="/read?q=/contents/spec/Sisk.Core.Entity.MultipartObject.md">DefaultContentEncoding</a> encoding.
+Reads the content bytes using the Http request content-encoding.